-The Salvation Army was originally established as the East London Christian Mission, created by Methodist minister William Booth and his wife Catherine.
+The Salvation Army was established as the East London Christian Mission on July 2, 1865.

+The mission was created by Methodist minister William Booth and his wife Catherine.
 William had been born into poverty and worked in missions since he was a teenager.
 His wife, though from a more prosperous family, also felt for the poor and was a major advocate for female ministry.
 In fact, her speaking engagements helped to support their family.

 On July 2, 1865, the Booths held their first sermon for the East London Christian Mission in a tattered tent on an unused Quaker graveyard.
 They gave nine sermons that day, encouraging sinners to repent and join their cause.
 In the early years of their organization, some locals, especially tavern owners, opposed their mission.
 This was because as more and more people converted, they stopped frequenting their establishments.
-It was also a common tactic for members to march into pubs and drown out all conversation with the singing of hymns.
-Booth and his army were attacked on several occasions.
+Booth was attacked on several occasions and some of his workers were even killed.

-Stamp issued in 1965 for the organization's 100th anniversary.
+Stamp issued on this day in 1965.